Is Sexual Orientiation genetic or is it a choice?

 First, science does not have a firm answer that everyone in the field of science, let alone everyone else, can agree on.
 The origins of sexual orientation are still not clearly understood by scientists.

 Second, most researchers agree that the causes of same-sex attractions are multi-causal and complex; many factors contribute to the development of same-sex attraction.
-Most researchers, including Dr. Dean Hamer, the "gay gene” researcher who is himself a gay man, agree that same-sex attractions are due to a combination of social, biological, and psychological factors.
-Dr. Hamer has said, "Genes are hardware…the data of life’s experiences are processed through the sexual software into the circuits of identity.
-I suspect the sexual software is a mixture of both genes and environment, in much the same way the software of a computer is a mixture of what’s installed at the factory and what’s added by the user [P. Copeland and D. Hammer, The Science of Desire, New York: Simon and Schuster, 1994]”
+Most researchers, including Dr. Dean Hamer, the "gay gene" researcher who is himself a gay man, agree that same-sex attractions are due to a combination of social, biological, and psychological factors.
+Dr. Hamer has said, "Genes are hardware, the data of life's experiences are processed through the sexual software into the circuits of identity.
+I suspect the sexual software is a mixture of both genes and environment, in much the same way the software of a computer is a mixture of what's installed at the factory and what's added by the user" [P. Copeland and D. Hammer, The Science of Desire, New York: Simon and Schuster, 1994]

 It is also important to note that the combination of factors is different for each person.

+So, returning to the question - is sexual orientation genetic or is it a choice?
+The answer is neither.
 The causes of same-sex attractions are multi-causal and complex, and we should not adopt a simplistic either/or approach when looking for what causes sexual orientation.